chilio/laravel-dusk-ci/README.md

 `services:`

-​	`mysql:5.7` #or specify any downwards version of mysql.
-As of mysql 8.0 release mysql:latest does not work any more.
-I will track this issue, to bring compatibility to mysql:8:0, but for now latest supported version of this package with mysql is **5.7**.
-Please check changelog in the first place (always)...
+​	`mysql:5.7` #or specify any downwards version of mysql. **mysql:latest** will not work out of the box, therefore please check changelog

 And in your .env  or your .env candidate file to use, mark mysql as the corresponding resource (**DB_HOST=mysql**)